abertschi/graalphp/README.md

 $ mvn package
 ```
 **Container Image**:
-For a container image with all development and benchmark dependencies see See [./docker/](./docker/).
+For a container image with all development and benchmark dependencies see [./docker/](./docker/).

 ### Feature Set
 High Level Overview of implemented features, current runtime code base. ca. 4000 LOC.